wittend/mag-usb/README.md

 Various pieces of software have been used to develop, test, and run these boards as part of the hardware suite or as standalone low-cost monitors of the Earth's magnetic field.

 * The **mag-usb** utility is written as a Linux command line program and currently takes all configuration parameters from its commandline.

+* This software **MIGHT** build and run there.

-* This version is not intended or tested for use with a Raspberry Pi (but it might work there).
+* This version is not tested for use with a Raspberry Pi-like device (but it might work there).

+* This software is **_not_** currently written to run on Windows.

 * This version of the code does NOT use libraries like pigpio that speak directly to Pi 3/4 hardware.

-* This software does use a Pololu i2c adapter board to communicate with the sensor.

 * The code is written to use the [Pololu Isolated USB-to-I²C Adapter with Isolated Power](https://www.pololu.com/product/5397) and [Pololu Isolated USB-to-I²C Adapter](https://www.pololu.com/product/5396) boards.